davidesner/connection-docs/tutorial/branches/files-in-branch.md

 * TOC
 {:toc}

+In the [previous section](/tutorial/branches/prepare-files/), you created production configurations that create files in storage.
+In this section, you'll create a new branch and examine how files behave in the context of branch.

 Create a new development branch.
 If you skipped the first part of the tutorial regarding tables, you can find [the instructions for creating a branch](http://localhost:4000/tutorial/branches/tables-in-branch/#create-a-new-branch) there.
-In your development branch, let’s run the same transformation you ran in the production branch.
+In your development branch, let’s run the same Python transformation you ran in the production branch.

 ## Run the transformation in development branch